CPAN-Security/security.metacpan.org/docs/glossary.md

 > [!NOTE]
 > * FIXME: Expand on this topic
-> * FIXME: Confirm with lawyer after final version of CRA is adopted.
+> * FIXME: Confirm with legal counsel after final version of CRA is adopted.

 > 1. (CRA-2024-03) A natural or legal person in the supply chain, other than the manufacturer or the importer, that makes a product with digital elements available on the Union market without affecting its properties.
 > 1. (EUBG-2022-3) The distributor is a natural or a legal person in the supply chain, other than the manufacturer or the importer, who makes a product available on the market.